-As an artist who undeniably paved the way for Korean art to flourish, Ha Chong Hyun consistently uses material experimentation and innovative processes to redefine the function of painting.
+As an artist who undeniably paved the way for Korean art to flourish, Ha Chong-Hyun consistently uses material experimentation and innovative processes to redefine the function of painting.
 He has played a vital part in connecting the avant-garde traditions between East and West.
 Ha is one of the leading members of Dansaekhwa, a movement that grew out of the turmoil after Korea’s independence from the Japanese (1945), and the end of the Korean War (1953).
 Dansaekhwa means ‘monochrome’ in Korean, however, it refers to a diverse set of artistic traditions that focus on process, tactility, and surface.

 During this period of dramatic social change, Dansaekhwa artists were committed to redefining modern art and disregarded scholarly mainstream patterns.
 For Ha, this provided him with an opportunity to challenge his art practice, creating works that question spatiality and political culture.
 His choice of materials also reflected this time: in his paintings, Ha began experimenting with wire and burlap, a woven material used in deliveries of grains from the United States Army after the war.
 It was in this time when Ha intentionally isolated himself from Western influences as he was embarking on his style of Dansaekhwa, resulting in the ‘Conjunction’ series.

 Decades later, Ha’s oeuvres are receiving the global attention they have always deserved.
-One of his revered works from the series, “Conjunction 74-26” (1974), is presently on show at the Museum of Modern Art in New York.
+One of his revered works from the series, Conjunction 74-26 (1974), is presently on show at the Museum of Modern Art in New York.
 In his mid-80s, he still paints to this day, finding an approach through which possibility seems unlimited.
-We chat with him in his studio in Ilsan about his exploration of materiality and how the artists and their artworks act as a cultural bridge creating a culture for one’s country.
+We chat with Ha Chong-Hyun in his studio in Ilsan about his exploration of materiality and how the artists and their artworks act as a cultural bridge creating a culture for one’s country.

-Plus: How did you begin your art practice?
+Subin Anderson: How did you begin your art practice?
 And over time, how has the meaning of art evolved for you?

 I have to say, it was a time of confusion, but at the same time, it was a period when history could be reorganized to set a clear vision for the future.
-Since nothing was defined about Korean art, it was, and still is, the responsibility of myself, my fellow Korean artists, authors, and scholars to recognize the need for establishing our aesthetics, culture, and theory.
+Since nothing was defined about the Korean Art, it was, and still is, the responsibility of myself, my fellow Korean artists, authors, and scholars to recognize the need for establishing our aesthetics, culture, and theory.

-HCH: I personally believe that my originality is expressed through my own unique way of working.
+I personally believe that my originality is expressed through my own unique way of working.
 My processes and the materials that I use do not belong to a certain artistic movement but relate to my own ways of finding new methods and techniques.
-Through this process, I feel deep gratification in myself.
+Through this process, I feel deep gratification to myself.

-P: Unlike the other Dansaekhwa works, you have a signature style, where you create your own canvas with a loose weave of coarse burlap and push the paint from the back to the front; a unique technique.
+Unlike the other Dansaekhwa works, you have a signature style, where you create your own canvas with a loose weave of coarse burlap and push the paint from the back to the front; a unique technique.
 Also, you painted the canvas with smoke and tried to see the paint out between several wooden boards.
-Through these processes, you must have been inspired to learn about other elements that you haven’t even thought about.
+Through these processes you must have been inspired to learn about other elements that you haven’t even thought about.

 When I first tried the smoke method, the paint actually dropped and fell on my hands, burning them.
 All of this trial and error is just a part of the process and I feel the greatest excitement about my experimental attitude; it reflects greatly through my works.

-P: Can you talk about your ‘Conjunction’ and ‘Post Conjunction’ series?
+Can you talk about your ‘Conjunction’ and ‘Post Conjunction’ series?

-HCH: The works of the ‘Conjunction’ series are the decisive moments that allowed me to belong to the Dansaekhwa movement.
+The works of the ‘Conjunction’ series are the decisive moments that allowed me to belong to the Dansaekhwa movement.
 All of my adventurous and experimental attitudes are inherited in this series, and it also reflects my motivation towards the new challenges ahead of me.